Breast Augmentation: Frequently Asked Questions

 This is totally up to you.
 The average size for breast implants is a C or D, but some women go much bigger — reality TV star Heidi Montag recently opted for a DDD.
 The best way to determine what size is right for you is by experimenting.
 Try the rice test: Take a knee-high stocking and fill it with rice.
 Begin with about 300 cc's or 350 cc's.
 (There are 30 cc's to an ounce, which means that 10 oz is 300 cc's.)
 Flatten the rice in the hose and place it inside your non-padded bra.
 Add or subtract rice based on how it looks.
 Your surgeon will also be able to give you some advice about what would look best, but in the end it is your call.
 Remember that the No. 1 reason women opt for revision breast augmentation is because they wish they went bigger.
-Learn more about choosing the right implant size in our article on this subject.

 The Food and Drug Administration (FDA) recommends that no one under age 18 receive saline breast implants and no one under age 22 receive silicone-filled breast implants.
 The reason for this is that your breasts may still be developing until your early 20s.
 In addition, younger women may not be able to make a completely informed decision.
 The reason women must be older to undergo breast augmentation with silicone implants is because they have a different risk profile than their saline counterparts.
 Advancing age, however, is not a deterrent from undergoing breast augmentation with implants, as long as your general health is good.